ddols/Structural-genome-annotation-workflow/README.md

 # Step 1 - Setting the proper environment

 Okay!
-Now that you have successfully installed `conda` on your computer, we will focus on creating an environment that will ensure that the workflow runs properly.
+Now that you have successfully installed `conda` on your computer, let's focus on creating an environment that will ensure that the workflow runs properly.
 Based on the [original workflow](https://github.com/sdind/genome_annotation_workflow?tab=readme-ov-file), the following programs are required to run the workflow: